ray-project/ray/doc/source/rllib/rllib-offline.rst

                 }
             }'

+.. note:: Ideally, the training and OPE datasets should be separate, as shown above.

-This example plot shows the Q-value metric in addition to importance sampling (IS) and weighted importance sampling (WIS) gain estimates (>1.0 means there is an estimated improvement over the original policy):
+This example plot shows the Q-value metric in addition to IS and WIS gain estimates (>1.0 means there is an estimated improvement over the original policy):

 .. image:: images/offline-q.png

+IS and WIS compute the ratio between the action probabilities under the behavior (data) policy and the target (evaluation) policy, and use this ratio to estimate the policy's return.

+DM and DR train a Q-model to compute the estimated return.
+By default, RLlib uses `Fitted-Q Evaluation (FQE) <https://arxiv.org/abs/1911.06854>`__ to learn the Q-model.
+See `fqe_torch_model.py <https://github.com/ray-project/ray/blob/master/rllib/offline/estimators/fqe_torch_model.py>`__ for more details.

+.. note:: For a contextual bandit dataset, the ``dones`` key should always be set to ``True``.
+In this case, FQE reduces to fitting a reward model to the data.

+.. warning:: DM and DR currently only support ``framework="torch"``!

-**Estimator Python API:** For greater control over the evaluation process, you can create off-policy estimators in your Python code and call ``estimator.estimate(episode_batch)`` to perform counterfactual estimation as needed.
-The estimators take in a policy object and gamma value for the environment:
+**Estimator Python API:**
+For greater control over the evaluation process, you can create off-policy estimators in your Python code and call ``estimator.estimate(batch)`` to perform counterfactual estimation as needed.
+The estimators take in an RLLib Policy object and gamma value for the environment.
+DM and DR take in an optional `q_model_config` to configure the Q-model used for estimation, and implement ``estimator.train(batch)`` to train the Q-model.

 .. code-block:: python